 In Task 1, project staff documented the design range of fuel economy displays, including current, past, and concept displays.
 The task also included a review of FEDI patents, fleet vehicle feedback devices, historical trends, and a projection of trends for future FEDIs.
 The review found that FEDIs have existed in passenger vehicles for decades, and that in recent years they have become especially prevalent, diverse, and complex.
 Every major automotive company that sells vehicles in the United States offers at least one vehicle model with a FEDI.
 FEDI designs vary within and between auto companies.
 Displays range from simple text output and analog gauges to complex color displays on LCD display panels.
-Enhancements in mobile computing technology and connectivity, along with reductions in device size and cost, have fueled growth in multifunction aftermarket technologies capable of displaying fuel economy information, as well as networked devices that allow users to others' in an online community.
+Enhancements in mobile computing technology and connectivity, along with reductions in device size and cost, have fueled growth in multifunction aftermarket technologies capable of displaying fuel economy information, as well as networked devices that allow users to download fuel economy information to a personal computer and compare their performance to others' in an online community.